-Motor racing: Ricciardo fastest in first Hungary practice
+Motor racing: Ricciardo fastest in Hungary practice

 3 Min Read

-BUDAPEST (Reuters) - Australian Daniel Ricciardo reminded Formula One's title contenders that he and Red Bull remain a force to reckon with after posting the fastest time in opening Hungarian Grand Prix practice on Friday.
+BUDAPEST (Reuters) - Australian Daniel Ricciardo reminded Formula One's title contenders that Red Bull remain a force to reckon with after lapping fastest in crash-interrupted practice at the Hungarian Grand Prix on Friday.

-Fourth in the championship standings but 60 points behind Ferrari's leader Sebastian Vettel at the mid-point in the season, the Perth driver clocked a best time of one minute 18.486 seconds.
+Fourth in the championship, and 60 points behind Ferrari's leader Sebastian Vettel at the mid-point in the season, the Perth-born driver recorded a best time of one minute 18.455 seconds in the afternoon.

-Ferrari's Kimi Raikkonen was second fastest, 0.234 slower on the same super-soft tires, at a circuit that ranks almost as a home venue for the Finn.
+He also led the morning timesheets in 1:18.486, with both his fastest times comfortably inside the race lap record of 1:19.071 set by Michael Schumacher with Ferrari in 2004.

+Vettel was second fastest, 0.183 off the pace, after a slow start to his weekend.

-Mercedes' Lewis Hamilton, a point behind Vettel in the standings and chasing a record sixth Hungarian victory on Sunday, made it three teams in the top three with a lap 0.372 off Ricciardo's pace.
+Mercedes' Lewis Hamilton, a point behind the German in the standings and chasing a record sixth Hungarian victory on Sunday, was third and fifth respectively in the two sessions.

+Ferrari's Kimi Raikkonen, second fastest in the morning, was fourth behind fellow-Finn Valtteri Bottas after lunch.

-Vettel was more than a second slower than Ricciardo in sixth place on a warm but cloudy morning at the Hungaroring outside Budapest.
+Vettel had been more than a second slower than Ricciardo in sixth place on a warm but cloudy morning at the Hungaroring outside Budapest.

 "Struggling a lot with oversteer and rear tires didn't seem to be ready," the German said over the team radio.

-Ricciardo's Dutch team mate Max Verstappen was fourth with Mercedes' Valtteri Bottas fifth.
+Ricciardo's Dutch team mate Max Verstappen was fourth and sixth.

 Red Bull have brought important aerodynamic updates to Hungary, a track that has suited them in the past, and are hoping to be closer to Ferrari and champions Mercedes.